birdflag/birdflag.github.io/_projects/2020-09-17-concert-flyer.md

 ---
 title: '2021 Tour'
 date: 2020-09-17 00:00:00
-description: Manifesting a world where my favorite artist can go on tour in 2021.
+description: Publicity for imagined concert tour.
-featured_image: '/images/demo/sudan_archives_1.PNG'
+featured_image: '/images/sudan_archives_1.PNG'
 ---

-# Glorious World Tour
+### Manifesting a world where my favorite artist can go on tour in 2021

 Coming soon.